zzhikai/tp/docs/UserGuide.md

   e.g if the field is `NAME`, then the list will be sorted based on applicant's name in the order given.
 * You must provide either `ASC` or `DESC` for order, both are case-insensitive.
 `ASC` stands for ascending and `DESC` stands for descending <br>
-  e.g if the order is `ASC`, then the list will be sorted in ascending order based on the field given
+  e.g if the order is `ASC`, then the list will be sorted in ascending order based on the field given.

 <br>